 Evaluation of Directors Board and Committees

-The Company has devised a policy for performance evaluation of the individualdirectors Board and its Committeeswhich includes criteria for performance evaluation.
+The Nomination and Remuneration Committee (NRC) of the Board of the Company has deviseda policy for performance evaluation of the individual directors Board and its Committeeswhich includes criteria for performance evaluation.

-Pursuant to the provisions of the Act and Regulation 17(10) of the Listing Regulationsthe Board has carried out an annual performance evaluation of its own performance thedirectors individually as well as the evaluation of the working of the Committees of theBoard.
-The Board performance was evaluated basedon inputs received from all the Directorsafter considering criteria such as Board'scomposition and structure effectiveness of Board/ Committee processes and information provided to the Board etc.
+Pursuant to the provisions of the Act and Regulation 17(10) of the Listing Regulationsthe Board has carried out an annual performance evaluation of its own performance and thedirectors as well as Committees of the Board.
+The Board's performance was evaluated basedon inputs received from all the Directors after considering criteria such as Board'scomposition and structure effectiveness of the Board performance of the Committeesprocesses and information provided to the Board etc.

 Policy on Appointment and Remuneration for Directors Key Managerial Personnel andSenior Management Employees

 Directors' Responsibility Statement